MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-object.md

 - Dynamics 365 Guides HoloLens app version 900.2130.7001.0 (October 17, 2023) or later

-- A digital 3D model of your target object.
-You can start with any 3D model or you can capture the object by using third-party scanning applications.
+- A digital 3D object of your target object.
+You can start with any 3D object or you can capture the object by using third-party scanning applications.

    > [!NOTE]
    > Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation isn't affiliated with, isn't a partner to, and doesn't endorse or sponsor any third-party products.
 Microsoft is not responsible for, and expressly disclaims all liability for damages of any kind arising out of the use of any third-party product.